 What are the Penalties for Money Laundering?

 The penalties are staggered based on the alleged amount and begin at the felony level.
 What do these penalties mean?
 A state jail felony has a range of between 180 days and 2 years in state jail.
 A third degree felony carries between 2 and 10 years in the Texas Dep’t of Corrections.
 A second degree carries between 2 and 20 years in TDC.
-And a first degree felony has a range of punishment between 5 and 99 years.
+And a first degree felony has a ranges in punishment between 5 and 99 years.
 All of these felonies carry a maximum fine of $10,000.

 What is “Knowledge”?

-That is a convoluted series of words.
-This part of the statute deals with the setup scenario we discussed as part of 34.02(a)(3).
-This simply means that if a police officer or a confidential informant informs someone that the proceeds are the result of some criminal activity, then the knowingly requirement is satisfied.
+If a police officer or a confidential informant informs someone that the proceeds are the result of some criminal activity, then the knowingly requirement is satisfied.
 It does not matter if the police officer is working undercover or not.

 What is "Criminal Activity"?